ahmdrz/spam-classifier/README.md

 #### Results

-> The result of the algorithms will be shown here.
+The result contains the confusion matrix and the accuracy of each algorithm and will be available in the results directory.

 #### Authors